arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/stella/tutorials/01.user-manual/content.md

 Both devices use their respective UWB libraries:

 - The Portenta UWB Shield uses `ardUWBSr150.h` (for the DCU150 module)
-- The Stella uses ardUWBSr040.h (for the DCU040 module)
+- The Arduino Stella uses ardUWBSr040.h (for the DCU040 module)

 Both sketches configure MAC addresses for identification: